 Cross-cultural research most commonly involves comparison of some cultural trait (or relationships between traits) across a sample of societies.
 What is most important to keep in mind is that cultures change over time, so most cross-cultural comparisons need to focus on particular time frames (and sometimes particular place foci) for each culture.
 The choice of focus often depends upon the research question.
 For example, if you want to know about traits that were present prior to colonialization, you might choose the earliest time frames.
 If you want to know about responses to the introduction of money, later time frames might be more appropriate.

 An overview of the logic and the steps in conducting a cross-cultural study can be found in a Basic Guide to Cross-Cultural Research.
+(Watch for a new visual Online Cross-Cultural Course coming this Spring!)
 Here are some of the major issues: